Almost Everything About the Unitary Almost Mathieu Operator: Introduction

 Discrete-time quantum walks have been extensively studied over the years from different points of view.
 They have intrinsic mathematical interest and are important in physics, where they serve as models for the quantum evolution of single particles with internal degrees of freedom and bounded hopping length on a lattice or graph.
 In this context, quantum walks were shown to exhibit many single and few particle effects, such as ballistic motion \cite{ambainis2001one, grimmett2004weak, AVWW2011JMP}, decoherence \cite{AVWW2011JMP, SpacetimeRandom}, dynamical localization \cite{joye_d_dim_loc, ASW2011JMP, Joye_Merkli}, and the formation of bound states \cite{molecules}.
 Recently, quantum walks were shown to provide a testbed for symmetry protected topological order \cite{KitaExploring} and bulk-boundary correspondence with a complete set of indices that are stable under compact as well as norm-continuous perturbations \cite{TopClass, Ti, WeAreSchur, F2W}.
 Complementary to this, quantum walks can be viewed as quantum mechanical analogues of classical random walks \cite{AhaDavZaq1993PRA}.
 Their increased ballistic spreading compared to classical diffusion makes them interesting for applications in quantum computing such as the element distinctiveness problem \cite{Ambainis}, universal quantum computation \cite{Lovett:2010ff}, and search algorithms \cite{SKW,portugal2013quantum}.

 From a mathematical point of view, a quantum walk is given by a unitary operator $W$ acting in a suitable Hilbert space with an underlying lattice or graph structure.
 As such, the long-time dynamical characteristics of the system are given by powers $W^t$ with $t \in \bbZ$, and one is naturally led to the study of the spectral problem of the unitary operator $W$.
-See \cite{BGVW, CGMV2010CPAM, DEFHV, DFO2016JMPA, AlainUnitaryBandMats, electric, morioka2019detection, locQuasiPer, KKMS2021} and references therein for a partial list of works that have analyzed quantum walks from the spectral perspective.
+See \cite{BGVW, CGMV2010CPAM, DEFHV, DFO2016JMPA, AlainUnitaryBandMats, ewalks, morioka2019detection, locQuasiPer, KKMS2021} and references therein for a partial list of works that have analyzed quantum walks from the spectral perspective.

 The present paper aims to study the spectral properties of quantum walks in a homogeneous external magnetic field.
 We are motivated by work on electrons moving in a two-dimensional lattice under the influence of a uniform magnetic field, a physical system that has been intensively studied in recent decades; compare, e.g., \cite{hof76, Laughlin, TKNN}.
-The almost-Mathieu operator (and more generally the extended Harper's model) is one example of such a model which inspired intense study in mathematics; see \cite{AJ2009Ann, AviJitoMarx2017Invent, AviYouZho2017DMJ, BelSim1982JFA, Han2018IMRN, Jitomirskaya1999Annals, JitoLiu2018Annals, MarxJito2017ETDS, Puig2004CMP} and references therein for a partial list.
+The almost-Mathieu operator (and more generally the extended Harper's model) is one example of a model of an electron in a magnetic field, which inspired intense study in mathematics; see \cite{AJ2009Ann, AviJitoMarx2017Invent, AviYouZho2017DMJ, BelSim1982JFA, Han2018IMRN, Jitomirskaya1999Annals, JitoLiu2018Annals, MarxJito2017ETDS, Puig2004CMP} and references therein for a partial list.
 Despite the ostensible simplicity of the setup, the properties of this system are rich and deep, requiring extensive analysis to understand fully.